thebuilder/react-intersection-observer/README.md

 ### Testing Libraries

-**react-intersection-observer** comes with built-in testing support for both Jest and Vitest.
+This library comes with built-in support for writing tests in both Jest and Vitest.

 #### Jest